SACD

 Does not seem to supply their normal drivers to third parties, they do however supply the lovely Philips derived ribbon leaf tweeters to anyone that asks.

-Fane Acoustics
+Fane International

 British company that specialises in making drivers with a fairly large power handling capabilities per size, and thus popular in sound reinforcement and musical amplification, they have however recently introduced NXT based flat panels with much higher power output capabilities than people have come to expect from that technology.